erinz2020/Covid19Tracker/README.md

 ![Babel](https://img.shields.io/badge/Babel-F9DC3e?style=for-the-badge&logo=babel&logoColor=black)

 Real-time COVID-19 data updates for every country in the world, tracking cases, deaths, recoveries.
-React allowed us to implement the requirements quickly and to keep the code maintainable.
-We were able to use React hooks and context to allow all the components to interface and share the same data.
+Leveraged React Hooks and Context to reduce the complexity of state management and allow for greater reusability within and between components.
+Utilized React, Bootstrap to create a responsive, accessible, and mobile-friendly user interface for the related product components of an Covid-19 Tracker web application.
+Implemented a D3 data visualization page to show the Covid-19 cases map all over the world.
+Created filter algorithm that dynamically renders data ranging from sorting criteria search terms, integrating map, search, and filter components.

 ![Covid19-Tracker](https://github.com/erinz2020/pictures/blob/main/1.png)